MFEh2o/limnoEntryTool_TEMPLATE/README.md

 2. Run the script!
 Pay attention to warnings and errors that come up in the console.
 If you get errors related to e.g. trying to add a new lake or site that isn't already in the database, you can re-run the script after adding parameters like `force_lakeID = T` or `force_siteID = T` to the `updateLimno()` function call.

+## Coming Soon:
+- instructions on how to push your changes to GitHub

 ## Questions?

 Contact Kaija (gahmk@caryinstitute.org) with question/troubleshooting.
 You can also talk to Randi and/or Stuart.